Car Loan Process: How Does an Auto Loan Work in the Philippines?

 👉 Bank Financing

-In this car financing scheme, the bank or a lending company lends you a specific amount so that you can buy a car.
+In this car financing scheme, the bank or a lending company lends you a specific amount so you can buy a car.
 You’ll then pay the borrowed amount in a series of monthly payments over the tenure or period of the loan, generally between 12 and 60 months.
-But other than repaying the loan amount, you’ll also be paying the interest.
+Other than repaying the loan amount, you’ll also pay the interest.

 Pros of Bank Financing